CatPhillips88/BreakStatements/README.md

 # Break Statements
-Testing a break statement through via a for loop working through a list.
+Testing a break statement via a for loop working through a list.